princessalicorn/fstab/README.md

 It does three things currently.
 It cam

-1. List fstab entries. run `fstab -l`!
+1. List fstab entries. run `fstab --list`!
 This also will also return the drive names for any UUIDs you have inside your /etc/fstab file/
 2. Remove fstab entries.
-You can use this utillity to interactivly delete fstab entries using `fstab -r`
+You can use this utillity to interactivly delete fstab entries using `fstab --remove`
 3. Add fstab entries.
-You can add entries with an interactive prompt and help menus using `fstab -a`
+You can add entries with an interactive prompt and help menus using `fstab --add`

 ## Platforms?